SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Without a signaling in place between a receiving host and its network, remote peers are able to mark packets that interfere with the desires of the receiving host -- making their flows more important than what the receiving host considers more important.
 This eventually causes all flows to be marked as important, or -- more likely -- such priority markings to be ignored.

-However, prioritizing between flows presents the following challenges:
+However, prioritizing between flows, even for the same user/subscriber, presents the following challenges:

   1. Identification and authentication of legitimate applications on the host.
 The remote peers can also be malicious and benign.
   2. Identifying if the traffic belongs to a single user or multiple users from a single host (eg. tethering).